openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 ---------------------------------------
-Installing Controller-1 / Compute Hosts
+Installing controller-1 / compute hosts
 ---------------------------------------

 After initializing and configuring an active controller, you can add and